serious-44/ssp/README.md

 This distribution does not include any videos :-(

-Fortunately you can use the girls, you bought from Torquemada.
+But you can use the girls, you bought from Torquemada.
 This company made 4 keys public, so you can download 4 girls for free.

 If don't know how to convert the proprietary files, ask your favorite search engine for vsp2movie3.